-The opportunities for interning in some overseas and remote location are countless.
+The opportunities for Vet Tech Externships in some exotic, overseas, and remote locations are countless.
 This is a great chance for any vet student that wants to learn a bit more about exotic and wildlife species and spend some time abroad.

 Counting the pros and the cons of each region and location, the following are the most common places where veterinary students go on externship.

-Maybe it belongs in the USA, but it’s so far away that it can be treated as desolate location.
-The options aren’t that colorful, but if you are interested in working with wolves, bears, bald eagles or salmon, then Alaska is the place for you.
+Maybe it belongs in the USA, but it’s so far away that it can be treated as a desolate location.
+The options aren’t that colorful, but if you are interested in working with wolves, bears, bald eagles, or salmon, then Alaska is the place for you.